foreverfl/vscode/docs/reference/default-settings.md

   // List of character set encodings that the editor should attempt to guess in the order they are listed.
 In case it cannot be determined, `files.encoding` is respected.
   "files.candidateGuessEncodings": [],

   // The default language identifier that is assigned to new files.
-If configured to `${activeEditorLanguage}`, will use the language identifier of the currently active text editor if any.
+If configured to `$\{activeEditorLanguage\}
+`, will use the language identifier of the currently active text editor if any.
   "files.defaultLanguage": "",

   // Default path for file dialogs, overriding user's home path.
 Only used in the absence of a context-specific path, such as most recently opened file or folder.